Torpedo Alley: Overview

-Following the German declaration of war against the United States, Rear Admiral Karl Dönitz began to implement Operation Paukenschlag, a plan for U-boats to attack Allied merchant ships off the East Coast of the United States.
-The most intense attacks took place off the Outer Banks of North Carolina, specifically chosen by U-boats for their hunting grounds as the continental shelf was narrowest along the coastline, allowing the submarines to easily hide in the deeper waters off the shelf.
+After Germany declared war on the United States on December 11, 1941, Rear Admiral Karl Dönitz began to implement Operation Paukenschlag: U-boat attacks on Allied merchant ships off the East Coast of the United States.
 Allied merchant ships were nearly defenseless in the opening stages of Operation Drumbeat.
-No convoys ran along the East Coast for the first half of 1942, usually sailing with their lights on and without zig-zagging.
-The settlements on the Outer Banks, along with lighthouses and light buoys, illuminated the silhouette of the ships passing and allowed U-boats an easy target many a time.
-It was said among locals of the village of Hatteras that the flames from torpedoed tankers burned so brightly that one could read a newspaper at night.
+They usually sailed with their lights on and without zig-zagging.

+The most intense attacks took place off the Outer Banks of North Carolina, chosen because the narrow continental shelf allowed the submarines to hide in nearby deep water.
+Moreover, ships passing the lights of Outer Banks settlements, lighthouses, and light buoys, were illuminated in silhouette to waiting submarines.
+It was said by inhabitants of Hatteras that the flames from torpedoed tankers burned so brightly that one could read a newspaper at night.
 All sorts of flotsam—including oil, wreckage, and bodies—washed up on the beaches.

-Between the months of January and June 1942, in the waters off North America a total of 397 Allied ships were sunk.
-Due to the sheer amount of Allied losses, the region was nicknamed "Torpedo Alley" (Alternatively, Torpedo Junction) by Allied sailors.
-It was also referred to as "the Battle of Torpedo Junction" by the crew of the US Coast Guard Cutter Dione.
+The losses in the region led Allied sailors to call the region "Torpedo Alley" or "the Battle of Torpedo Junction" by the crew of the US Coast Guard cutter Dione.